mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 After baseline verification, documentation improves in cycles.

 ### Plan Phase
+- Determine what have changed since the last iteration.
+  - Detect changes to the code base since the last iteration using the latest commit hash recorded in `docs-state-backend.md`.
 - Review the documentation templates in `Templates/`.
   - Check if sections were added or removed.
   - If templates were updated, ensure they are used in the next iteration.